quiet-zone-background-world-of-threads-festival-gareth-bate

 Mississauga, Ontario, Canada

-Pat Hertzberg, Black Widow Wrap, detail.
+Pat Hertzberg, Black Widow Wrap, Quiet Zone exhibition, World of Threads Festival 2012.

-Pat Hertzberg, Black Widow Wrap, detail.
+Pat Hertzberg, Black Widow Wrap, Quiet Zone exhibition, World of Threads Festival 2012.

 Ixchel Suarez